zayn-m/fetch-mongo-envs/README.md

  ## Description
-Small helper library to fetch environment variables from Mongodb and set these in project.
+Lightweight helper library to fetch environment variables from Mongodb and set these in project.

 ## Installing
 Using npm: